Sexbierum: History

 In history the village is first mentioned in the 13th century as Sixtisberen.
 The name means "houses of Sixtus" and is a reference to pope Sixtus II.
 The name can be read in Dutch as sex, beer, rum, and therefore, the place name signs get occasionally stolen.

 Sexbierum is a terp (artificial living hill) village from the 8th century.
 It was originally separated from Pietersbierum by a trench of the Wadden Sea.
 The Dutch Reformed church dates from the 13th century.
 The Liauckema State was a stins from the 13th century which was demolished in 1824, however the gate house was remained.
 The grist mill De Korenaar was built in 1868 as a replacement of an earlier wind mill which burnt down.
 It is currently used as a conference and party centre.

 Sexbierum was home to 934 people in 1840.
 There was a station on the North Friesland Railway which opened in 1903 and closed to passengers in May 1935.
-In the late sixties of the 20th century, Sexbierum and the adjoining village of Pietersbierum merged into a single urban area, however they remain separate villages.
+In the late 1960s, Sexbierum and the adjoining village of Pietersbierum merged into a single urban area, however they remain separate villages.

 Up to 2018, the village was part of the Franekeradeel municipality and up to 1984 it was part of the Barradeel municipality.